self-assert/self-assert/docs/why-self-assert.md

 By placing validation rules inside the model:

-- **Duplication is reduced** — rules are not scattered across different layers.
+- **Duplication is reduced** — rules are centralized, not scattered across different layers.
 - **Maintainability** improves — changes to the domain are reflected naturally in the model itself.

-This leads to more cohesive and robust systems, where validity is an intrinsic property, not an afterthought.
+This leads to systems that are cohesive, robust, and easier to evolve, where validity is an intrinsic property, not an afterthought.

 ## A Note About Documentation